vas3k/TaxHacker/README.md

 ![Dashboard](docs/screenshots/title.png)

-> \[!NOTE]
->
-> TaxHacker is a single-user app.
-SaaS or Electron version will probably be developed in the future if anyone is interested.

 > \[!IMPORTANT]
 >
 > This project is still at a very early stage.
 Use it at your own risk! **Star Us** to receive notifications about new bugfixes and features from GitHub ⭐️